Top Made-in-America Standing Desk Reviews

 The legal standard for claiming a product is made-in-America

 Because it is virtually impossible to find any product more sophisticated than a toothpick to be made 100.00% entirely in the USA the Federal Trade Commission does establish some guidelines for when manufacturers can assert the claim that their product is made in America.
 It comes down to the percentage of the processing and components that are made overseas, and how far downstream those processes and components are.
-For example, a Danish-owned company can make the actuator legs of a standing desk in Kentucky, incorporating some electronics components from China, motors from Germany, and some bracket parts from Denmark, but if the metal-forming, assembly, painting, testing and packaging of the product all take place in Kentucky, that would be considered a made-in-USA final product.
+For example, a Danish-owned company can make the actuator legs of a standing desk in Kentucky, incorporating some electronics components from China, motors from Italy, and some bracket parts from Denmark, but if the metal-forming, assembly, painting, testing and packaging of the product all take place in Kentucky, that would be considered a made-in-USA final product.
 If sold as a desk system together with a tabletop that was fabricated from American lumber, and then laminated and packaged in the USA then the entire desk clearly meets the requirement for being American-made.

 By the same token, there are numerous online sellers of standing desks who make only their tabletops in America, building desk systems using entirely Chinese-made bases.
 They will claim that they do their final assembly in the US by virtue of shipping both the tops and bases out of the same US warehouse, but this doesn’t reach the threshold for advertising the product as being Made in America.
 Just inserting an American-printed instruction manual in the box and resealing it does not meet the threshold for definition of “final assembly in the USA.”
 Yes, these sellers get away with the claim because they will be careful to mention it only in copy describing their tabletops, and not expressly claim that the entire product is made in America (they won’t go so far as to disclose their Chinese-made bases).
 This is, quite candidly, a consumer dupe.
 Small online sellers get away with this, though, because they are not large enough to attract the attention of the resource-constrained FTC.
 And this has been going on for years.